 The Mercatus Center at George Mason University is the world’s premier university source for market-oriented ideas—bridging the gap between academic ideas and real-world problems.

 A university-based research center, the Mercatus Center advances knowledge about how markets work to improve people’s lives by training graduate students, conducting research, and applying economics to offer solutions to society’s most pressing problems.

 Our mission is to generate knowledge and understanding of the institutions that affect the freedom to prosper, and to find sustainable solutions that overcome the barriers preventing individuals from living free, prosperous, and peaceful lives.

-Founded in 1980, the Mercatus Center is located on George Mason University’s Arlington campus.
+Founded in 1980, the Mercatus Center is located on George Mason University’s Arlington and Fairfax campuses.

 Frequently Asked Questions

 The Mercatus Center is a university-based research center dedicated to bridging the gap between academic research and public policy problems.

 What does “Mercatus” mean and how is it pronounced?

 Mercatus is a Latin word for “market.”
 It is pronounced mer-KAY-tus.

 Mercatus researchers conduct research, work with graduate students to apply ideas to problems in the world, and make research findings available to the media and to policymakers to connect academic learning with real-world practice.